mlflow/mlflow/docs/source/tracking.rst

 Logging Data to Runs
 --------------------

-You can log data to runs using either the MLflow Python or REST API.
+You can log data to runs using either the MLflow Python, Java, R, or REST API.
 This section shows the Python API.

 .. _basic_logging_functions: